 Checks & training

-Additionally, if you want to volunteer with children and young people you must complete training to help you understand your child protection role in education.
+Additionally, if you want to volunteer with children and young people you must complete RRHAN-EC (Responding to Risks of Harm, Abuse and Neglect) training to help you understand your child protection role in education.
+This training can also be found on the Plink website.

 This training will provide advice about creating positive, caring and respectful relationships with children and young people and safeguard their emotional and physical wellbeing by promoting a better understanding of appropriate professional boundaries.